Helm 3 Plugin

 On install workflow

-helm repo add <name> <repo_url> <flags>
+helm repo add <name> <repo_url> <flags>will be executed. -

 On uninstall workflow

-helm repo remove <name> <flags>
+helm repo remove <name> <flags>will be executed. -

-on resource_config are common to helm repo add and helm repo remove operation. -
+flagson resource_config are common to helm repo add and helm repo remove operation. -

 For adding additional flags only to add/remove operation, provide flags input to start/delete operation via interface.